 If you spend anytime in social media to market your dental practice, I’d start with Facebook.
 It’s where consumers are and if they like what you are doing there is a high chance their friends in their community will see it.
 Social media, especially Facebook provides an easy resource for word of mouth to occur – so make sure you’re visible!

 2. Community involvement: Get to know people

 An effective dental marketing idea that is commonly used by dentists is simply keeping yourself and your company popular within your community.
 Actively participate in several activities in your community.
 Always be friendly and helpful to your neighbors so you can earn their trust and respect.
 This way, you will always be on the top of their list whenever they need a dentist.

 You see, the dental care industry is a business of trust.
 Most of the people will only entrust their dental health to someone they feel they know personally or to those who have a good reputation in their community.

 - Sponsor a local fundraiser/fun run

 - Local volunteer work

 - Start a community referral program

-3. Customer Referrals – Use your existing customers to get new customers
+3. Customer referrals: Use your existing customers to get new ones